-(μ) (b) Delta levees investment strategy.

-(1) Prioritize levee improvements.
-The priorities listed in the Table below shall guide state discretionary investments in the improvement and rehabilitation of Delta levees.
-As the California Department of Water Resources selects levee improvement or levee rehabilitation projects for funding through its levee funding programs, it should fund projects at the Very-High Priority islands or tracts as identified in Table 1 and depicted in Delta Plan Appendix P dated [XXXX], which Appendix P is incorporated herein by this reference as if fully set forth, subject to consideration of the benefits, costs, engineering considerations, and other factors, before approving funding projects at High Priority islands or tracts or Other Priority islands or tracts.
-If available funds are sufficient to fully fund levee improvement and levee rehabilitation projects at the Very-High Priority islands or tracts, then funds for levee improvement or levee rehabilitation projects on High Priority islands or tracts may should be provided, and after those projects have been fully funded, then levee improvement or levee rehabilitation projects at Other Priority islands or tracts may be funded.(end μ) (μ)
+(b) Delta levees investment strategy.
+The priorities listed in the Table 1 below and depicted in Delta Plan Appendix P dated [XXXX], which is incorporated herein by this reference as if fully set forth, shall guide State discretionary investments in the improvement of Delta levees.
+The California Department of Water Resources' funding decisions are subject to its consideration of the benefits, costs, engineering considerations, and other factors.
+As the California Department of Water Resources selects levee improvement projects for funding through its levee funding programs, it should fund projects at the Very-High priority islands or tracts, before funding projects at High Priority or Other Priority islands or tracts.
+If available funds are sufficient to fully fund levee improvement projects on High Priority islands or tracts should be funded and after those projects have been fully funded, then levee improvement projects at Other Priority islands or tracts may be funded.